JOIN US FOR THE ANNUAL 4TH OF JULY FIREWORKS SPONSORED BY THE CITY OF ONALASKA AND THE ANNUAL KIDS FISH TOURNAMENT

 New Lighted Fishing Pier update picture to be added

 Guests enjoy pulling in a variety of fish from our great fishing pier.
-Guests have caught crappie, largemouth, smallmouth, sandies, drum, and catfish running though the area right off the pier.
+Guests have caught crappie, largemouth bass, smallmouth bass, sandies, drum, and catfish running though the area right off the pier.

 Pontoons Restaurant & Bar